-Every day, the pioneering research that takes place at University of Minnesota Masonic Children’s Hospital improves the lives of our friends, family members, clients, and community members are improved by the pioneering research that takes place at University of Minnesota Masonic Children’s Hospital.
+Every day, the pioneering research that takes place at University of Minnesota Masonic Children’s Hospital improves the lives of our friends, family members.
 Behind every discovery is the crucial support of our sponsors and donors.

 For a full century, the University of Minnesota has been setting new standards in children’s health with trailblazing achievements that make a lasting difference for children and families in Minnesota and around the globe.
 Its most notable accomplishments include:

 - The first pediatric open-heart surgeries using hypothermia and cross-circulation.

 - The first successful pediatric bone marrow transplant from a non-twin donor.